Humans-of-Julia/HoJBot.jl/CONTRIBUTING.md

 1. Locate your discord bot token from the Bot screen
 2. Define `HOJBOT_DISCORD_TOKEN` environment variable in your shell profile.
-3. Define `FINNHUB_TOKEN` environment variable if you are developing for the investment game.
-You can get your own [API key from finnhub.io](https://finnhub.io/).
-4. Start the bot using `script/run.sh` script
+3. Start the bot using `script/run.sh` script

 Then, you can go to your own Discord server and enter some commands to see if it's working properly.
 For example: